WVURAIL/dspira-lessons/_posts/2020-08-14-HornOperation_computerSystems.md

 title: Computer and Software Needs for the Horn Telescope Spectrometer
 summary:  Details on computer systems that can be used to operate the horn spectrometer
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
-categories: ['Horn Operation', 'Horn Construction']
+categories: ['Software Setup']
+order: 1
 ---

 - Installation of any of the following software options will allow the user to run the spectrometer program to operate a horn telescope that is equipped with an LNA, software defined radio (Airspy or equivalent), and the proper cables.
 See the document [What is Needed to Build a Horn Telescope](https://wvurail.org/dspira-lessons/BuildingHornTelescope_Overview) and links therein for more details about the telescope system.